How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 Instead of diversifying, he focused exclusively on this one brand and invested all his time and resources into promoting their products.

 Things looked rosy until the brand faced manufacturing issues.
-Supply chain delays crippled their production, causing long shipping delays for Will’s customers.
+Supply chain delays slowed their production, causing long shipping delays for Will’s customers.
 Sales took a nosedive, and his customer reviews went from excellent to abysmal overnight.

 Will contacted the brand, only to discover that the manufacturing issues wouldn’t be resolved for months.
 His entire business was grinding to a halt.

-Even if you find a brand that seems like a goldmine, you should still spread your risk and ensure your business can withstand rough patches and unforeseen problems.
+Even if you find a brand that seems like a goldmine, you should still spread your risk and ensure your business can withstand rough patches and unforeseen problems

 Tip 3: Lean Into Remarketing to Get Returning Visitors

-Let’s cut to the chase.
 Very few people buy high ticket items on the first visit.
-If you’re not remarketing – nurturing previous visitors and turning them into buyers – you’re missing out on a massive chunk of potential revenue.
+If you’re not remarketing — nurturing previous visitors and turning them into buyers — you’re missing out on a massive chunk of potential revenue.

 Why?
 Because return visitors are more likely to make a purchase, often at a rate that’s twice as good (or even 20 times better) than first-timers.